 “As a critical part of the our country’s toolset against COVID-19, it is vital that our data is safe from cyberthreats.
 We are proud to be able to contribute to reinforce security in the current exceptional situation,” says Guillaume Vassault-Houlière, CEO and co-founder of YesWeHack.

 About YesWeHack: Founded in 2013, YesWeHack is the #1 European Bug Bounty & VDP Platform.
-YesWeHack offers companies an innovative approach to cybersecurity with Bug Bounty (pay-per-vulnerability discovered), connecting more than 15,000 cyber-security experts (ethical hackers) across 120 countries with organizations to secure their exposed scopes and reporting vulnerabilities in their websites, mobile apps, infrastructure and connected devices.
+YesWeHack offers companies an innovative approach to cybersecurity with Bug Bounty (pay-per-vulnerability discovered), connecting tens of thousands cyber-security experts (ethical hackers) across 120 countries with organizations to secure their exposed scopes and reporting vulnerabilities in their websites, mobile apps, infrastructure and connected devices.
 YesWeHack runs private (invitation-only) programs, public programs and vulnerability disclosure policies (VDP) for hundreds of organizations worldwide in compliance with the strictest European regulations.

 Should you require further detail, please get in touch with email@example.com